ronishae/sts2-deck-tracker/README.md

 1 poison decrements on turn end.

 Card A loses 5/12 * 1 = 0.417 shares, so it has 4.583 shares left.
 Card B loses 7/12 * 1 = 0.583
 shares, so it has 6.417 shares left.
-The total is still 11 shares.
+The total is 11 shares.

 When the poison ticks again, Card A gets 4.583/11 * 11 = 4.583 damage.
 Card B gets 6.417/11 * 11 = 6.417 damage.